tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 is performed using sklearn's [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) class.
 The calibrator is trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
-The new classifier will replace the `estimator` attribute.
+The new classifier will replace the `estimator` attribute and is logged to any active mlflow experiment.
 After calibrating, all prediction attributes of the winning model will reset.
 <table style="font-size:16px">
 <tr>
 <td width="20%" style="vertical-align:top; background:#F5F5F5;"><strong>Parameters:</strong></td>